 3. Real transaction

-Its highest price occurred on December 17, 2017, when it reached the USD $20,000 per unit.
-After this and throughout the year 2018 it had a falling process.
+Its highest price occurred on December 17, 2017, when it reached USD $20,000 per unit.
+After this and throughout the year 2018, it had a falling process.
 Currently, it is hovering at USD $3,800 with small ups and downs.
 It is still a lot of money, compared to the tenths of a dollar, which, as we saw in the previous point, was worth at first.

 5. Limited emission